We may earn commission from affiliate links →

 Evening – Cable Car Ride & Dinner

-Finish off your first day in Dubrovnik with a fun and, frankly, must-do cable car ride to the top of Srđ Hill.
+Finish off your first day in Dubrovnik with fun and, frankly, a must-do cable car ride to the top of Srđ Hill.
 This steep gondola runs between the Old Town and the hill just behind it.
 The ride doesn’t take any longer than four minutes.

 From atop Srđ Hill, you’ll have what can only be regarded as the absolute best view of Dubrovnik.
 This is a superb spot to watch the sunset behind the Adriatic Sea, painting the Old Town in wonderfully warm colors.
-To top it all off, there’s a nice restaurant on the hill, the appropriately named Panorama Restaurant, offering cocktails, beer, wines and a wide selection of meals.
+To top it all off, there’s a nice restaurant on the hill, the appropriately named Panorama Restaurant, offering cocktails, beer, wines, and a wide selection of meals.

-Day 2: Sunbathing and Excursion
+Day 2: Sunbathing And Excursion

 Morning – Lokrum Island